stephenfuqua/AssertionComparison/readme.md

 One problem I've run into frequently in legacy code is people switching up the expected and actual responses.
 In classic NUnit, `expected` comes first.
-This situation is a better with the NUnit3 `Assert.That` style; however, the values are still hidden away inside of the assertion method call.
+This situation is better with the NUnit3 `Assert.That` style; however, the values are still hidden away inside of the assertion method call.

 ```csharp
 Assert.AreEqual(expected, actual); // old style
 Assert.That(actual, Is.EqualTo(expected)); // new style
 ```

 When a coder reverses the traditional style, and you need to fix a broken test, it can get a bit confusing to figure out what is going on (especially if the variables are not so clearly named).
+In the course of writing this project, while switching back and forth between styles, I realized I had made this mistake myself - wanting to put the actual result first and then compare it to the expected.

-The three fluent frameworks evaluated here address this by putting the actual result front and center:
+If continuing to use NUnit3, this alone is a good reason to switch to the new Constrain Model.
+The three fluent frameworks evaluated here address this by putting the actual result at the beginning of the assertion statement:

 ```csharp
 actual.Should().Be(expected); // FluentAssertions, and Should in Fluent mode